anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 image: assets/images/sdo-1.jpg
 ---

-<p>As technology continues to reshape our world, a new paradigm forgoing traditional economic fundamentals has emerged, with data at its core.<br> Pivotal in seeding future value and reshaping business dynamics in the AI era, data is the unfair advantage enabling exponential growth and parabolic moves in productivity for AI-enabled businesses everywhere.</p>
+<p>As technology continues to reshape our world, a new paradigm forgoing traditional economic fundamentals has emerged, with data at its core.<br> Pivotal in seeding future value and reshaping business dynamics in <i>the</i> AI era, data is the unfair advantage enabling exponential growth and parabolic moves in productivity for AI-enabled businesses everywhere.</p>

 ##### The New Factors of Production